Terms and Conditions

 Times

-49. The times allotted to each participant shall be 5 minutes to present their submissions.
+52. The times allotted to each participant shall be:

-52. Any participant who exceeds their allotted time will only be permitted to continue with the permission of the judge, which shall be granted solely at his or her discretion.
-Participants will not be automatically penalised for exceeding time limits, but the judge may penalise bad time management at his/her discretion.
+57. Any participant who exceeds their allotted time will only be permitted to continue with the permission of the judge, which shall be granted solely at his or her discretion.
+Mooters will not be automatically penalised for exceeding time limits, but the judge may penalise bad time management at his/her discretion.

-53. Each participant shall be provided with a PDF copy of the bundle which is to include the problem and the relevant materials.
+58. Each participant shall be provided with a PDF copy of the bundle which is to include the problem, skeleton arguments for both sides and the relevant authorities.

-55. Any objections or issues in relation to the bundle or problem should be raised no later than 9pm on Friday 31st May 2024 to ensure all participants receive any further information supplied in good time.
+63. Any objections or issues should be raised no later than 9pm on Friday 13th March 2026 to ensure all participants receive any further information supplied in good time.

-56. The Competition Organisers shall have the power to resolve ambiguities or objections in their absolute discretion.
+64. The Moot Organisers shall have the power to resolve ambiguities or objections in their absolute discretion.

-57. Any variations or clarifications to the problem will be communicated to all competitors as soon as reasonably practicable by email.
+65. Any variations or clarifications to the Moot problem will be communicated to all competitors as soon as reasonably practicable by email.

 Judges

-58. Judges shall be appointed by the Competition Organisers.
+66. Judges shall be appointed by the Moot Organisers.

-59. No objections to the appointment or allocation of judges will be entertained.
-The number of judges in any given round remains at the discretion of the Competition Organisers.
+67. No objections to the appointment or allocation of judges will be entertained.
+The number of judges in any given round remains at the discretion of the Moot Organisers.

-61. Judges and participants are under an obligation to declare any conflict of interest that arise when it is clear who their judge will be in any given round so that another judge can be assigned.
+69. Judges and participants are under an obligation to declare any conflict of interest that arise when it is clear who their judge will be in any given round so the moot can be reassigned to another judge.

-62. There shall be no appeal against the decision of any judge.
+71. There shall be no appeal against the decision of any judge, and they are not obliged to give reasons for their decisions but will ordinarily do so.

 i.
-The court room etiquette and manner of each participant and each contestant.
+The court room etiquette and manner of each mooter and each contestant.

 ii.
-The presentation and clarity of each participant’s speech, including whether each point (or aspects of it) was too long or too short bearing in mind the confines of the competition.
+The presentation and clarity of each mooter’s speech, including whether each point (or aspects of it) was too long or too short bearing in mind the confines of the competition.

 iii.
-The participant’s ability to develop their argument.
+The mooter’s ability to develop their argument.

 iv.
-The use made by each participant of the materials and sentencing guidelines.
+The use made by each mooter of each authority or other literature cited.

 Complaints